Telecommunications in Myanmar: Internet

-The government allowed unrestricted access to the Internet for some years following the telecoms liberalization.
+The government allowed unrestricted access to the Internet for some years following the telecoms liberalisation.
 Many people were using the internet freely, often with widely available smart phones.

 Myanmar Teleport (formerly Bagan Cybertech), Information Technology Central Services (ITCS), and the state-owned Myanmar Post and Telecommunication (MPT) are two of the Internet service providers in Myanmar.
 Internet cafés are common in the larger cities of the country.
 Satellite (VSAT) internet connection is also available from Skynet, a satellite television provider, and another (VSAT) Operator Com & Com.

 According to MPT's official statistics as of July 2010, the country had over 400,000 Internet users (0.8% of the population) with the vast majority of the users located in the two largest cities, Yangon and Mandalay.
 More recent figures are hard to find, but the widespread use of smart phones and tablets with cellular modems on the 3G and 4G networks means that internet usage is likely to be far higher than the figures from 2010 indicate.

 Although the internet appears largely unrestricted, Myanmar experience internet shut downs during politically sensitive times.
 In 2007, the military government shutdown the internet during the Saffron Revolution for a few days to restrict information from within the country to be disseminated to international media.
 In 2019 June to February 2020, a few townships from Rakkhine and Chin State are facing internet shut downs as ordered by the Ministry of Transport and Communications.

 On 3 February 2021, 3G and 4G data network was restored in Rakhine and Chin States.

 Starting from dawn of 1 February 2021, there're re-restrictions and outage to access to the internet by the Military Government because of 2021 Myanmar coup d'état.
 The government banned and blocked social media, including Facebook, Twitter, Instagram and WhatsApp, western news agency websites and also Wikipedia.

 Starting from 16 February 2021, the internet was shut down from 1 a.m. to 9 a.m. in nationwide.

 On 22 February 2021, the internet was shut down only in Yangon from 12 a.m. to 12 p.m. while other states and regions were only from 1 a.m. to 9 a.m.